 Tips on Where to Watch the Daffodil Parade

 The Daffodil Festival is a Pierce County tradition dating all the way back to 1934.
-As Sharon Chambers-Gordon shared with us, the festival is a celebration of our region’s rich agricultural industry.
+The festival is a celebration of our region’s rich agricultural industry.
 The festival and parade are a time when the community comes together, and the Daffodil Parade is one of the many events that locals look forward to!

-The parade makes its way through 4 cities, including Tacoma, Puyallup, Sumner, and Orting (in that order), and there’s also a Daffodil Marine Parade that’s hosted by the Tacoma Yacht Club.
+The parade makes its way through 4 cities including Tacoma, Puyallup, Sumner, and Orting.
+There's also a Daffodil Marine Parade that’s hosted by the Tacoma Yacht Club.
 We recommend taking a look at the latest parade start times so you can be sure not to miss out on the festivities!

 Read on for more parade-viewing tips:

-The Daffodil Parade starts in Tacoma and makes its way down Pacific Avenue: “I always liked pulling up a curb along Pacific Ave and being part of the crowd!
-Dress in layers, as you can never predict what weather we might have that day,” Debbie Homeyer advises.
+The Daffodil Parade starts in Tacoma and makes its way down Pacific Avenue: “I always liked pulling up to a curb along Pacific Ave and being part of the crowd!
+Dress in layers, as you can never predict what weather we might have that day,” Debbie Wise advises.

 Also, although it is not part of the main parade, the Junior Daffodil Parade in Tacoma is also worth checking out.
 It takes places on a different day, and is more geared towards children.
 Laura Oellerich highly recommends it: “I always enjoy the Jr. Daffodil Parade in Proctor.
 You get to see all of the younger kids.
 Jr. High School Bands, adorable kids from 4-H, scouts, kids on unicycles, and other organizations are there,” Laura shares.
 “It’s great family fun!”